Why So Many Latinas Can’t Sleep And How To Change That According To A Latina Therapist

 Why So Many Latinas Struggle With Sleep

 Layered on top of all this is cultural conditioning: many of us grew up watching our parents hustle, sacrifice, and push through exhaustion, learning that rest often came wrapped in guilt.
-Ultimately, understanding these interconnected factors isn’t just educational—it gives you permission to stop judging yourself and start genuinely supporting your nervous system.
+Ultimately, understanding these interconnected factors gives you permission to stop judging yourself and start genuinely supporting your nervous system.

-What Actually Improves Your Sleep
+What Actually Improves The Sleep Of A High-Functioning Latina

-Realistic, gentle habits that help your body feel safe enough to rest.
+Now’s the time to sleep train your mind to get used to gentle habits that help your body feel safe enough to rest.

 1. Calm your body first, then your mind